kdebisschop/rundeck-rancher-node-plugin/README.md

 Configuration:

- - Node executor and file copier do not require separate configuration.
+ - Node executor has configurable timeout.
  - Authentication tokens for node executor and file copier are in password storage.
  - The path for authentication tokens is specified in the node source configuration.
  - Users will need to add those keys to storage in addition to entering them as password